martinfuchs/DepthKit/README.md

 ![Self Calibrated Depth](http://rgbdtoolkit.com/images/readme/calibrated_depth_camera.png)

-Note the the field of views are symmetrical, and that the principal point is at the center of the depth camera’s fixed 640x480 perspective.
+Note the the field of views are symmetrical, and that the principal point is at the center of the depth camera’s fixed 640x480 frame.

 To **Capture the HD camera's lens properties** it takes a bit more effort and patience since we don't have a direct software connection to the camera.
 First, set your camera rig up on a tripod and place your checkerboard on a stand in front, a distance form the camera so that it occupies approximately 1/4 of the frame.
 Place the board in the top left quadrant, focus, and record a short video from this perspective.
 Don’t worry if the checkerboard is not exactly horizontal or vertical, but do ensure that the entire checkerboard is in the frame, including the white border around the outside black squares.
 Make sure the board is exposed well, evenly lit, and that the lens is focused on it so the corners are crisp.
 Record a 1-3 second video of this, mindful of keeping the camera very still.